Macedonian alphabet: The alphabet

 The following table provides the upper and lower case forms of the Macedonian alphabet, along with the IPA value for each letter:

-In addition to the standard sounds of the letters Ѓ and Ќ above, in some accents these letters represent /dʑ/ and /tɕ/, respectively.
+In addition to the standard sounds of the letters Ѓ and Ќ above, in some dialects these letters represent /dʑ/ and /tɕ/, respectively.

 Cursive alphabet

 The above table contains the printed form of the Macedonian alphabet; the cursive script is significantly different, and is illustrated below in lower and upper case (letter order and layout below corresponds to table above).

 Specialized letters

-Macedonian has a number of phonemes not found in neighbouring languages.
+Macedonian has a number of phonemes not found in neighboring languages.
 The committees charged with drafting the Macedonian alphabet decided on phonemic principle with a one-to-one match between letters and distinctive sounds.